adriangbrandon/rpq-matrix/README.md

-- `create_pairs <dataset> <n_preds> <n_triples>`: given a path to a dataset, its number of predicates (*P*) and the number of triples (*N*), this executable creates a file for each predicate storing the pairs that represent the positions of the 1-bits in the binary matrix.
+- `create_pairs <dataset> <n_preds> <n_triples>`: given a path to a dataset, its number of predicates (*P*) and the number of triples (*N*), this executable creates a file for each predicate storing the pairs that represent the positions of the 1-bits in the boolean matrix.
-- `k2_tree_build <pairs dir> <matrices dir> <logside>`: given a path to the pairs folder, an output folder, and the *log<sub>2</sub>(V)* where *V* is the number of vertices (side of the binary matrix), this executable creates the *k<sup>2</sup>-tree* representation of the binary matrices.
+- `k2_tree_build <pairs dir> <matrices dir> <logside>`: given a path to the pairs folder, an output folder, and the *log<sub>2</sub>(V)* where *V* is the number of vertices (side of the boolean matrix), this executable creates the *k<sup>2</sup>-tree* representation of the boolean matrices.
 The matrices dir should end with `.k2-tree`.
-- `baseline_build <pairs dir> <matrices dir> <side>`: given a path to the pairs folder, an output folder, and the number of vertices (side of the binary matrix), this executable creates the *baseline* representation of the binary matrices.
+- `baseline_build <pairs dir> <matrices dir> <side>`: given a path to the pairs folder, an output folder, and the number of vertices (side of the boolean matrix), this executable creates the *baseline* representation of the boolean matrices.
   The matrices dir should end with `.baseline-64`.
 - `baseline_32_build <pairs dir> <matrices dir> <side>`: identical to the previous one, but creates the *baseline* of 32-bits.
 The matrices dir should end with `.baseline-32`.
 - The remaining executables are for querying each structure: `k2_tree_query`, `k2_tree_p_query`, `baseline_query`, and `baseline_32_query`.
 Their parameters are `<dataset> <queries> <n_preds> <n_triples>`: a dataset, a file of queries, *P*, and *N*.
-The first two executables use the same representation of the binary matrices, they only differ in the algorithms used to solve the queries.
+The first two executables use the same representation of the boolean matrices, they only differ in the algorithms used to solve the queries.

 ### Example